Jackson powers Northwestern past Pitt in Pinstripe Bowl

 Peterman, who threw for 253 yards, gave Pitt a 17-14 lead on a 5-yard scamper in the third.
 Peterman's solid outing ended late in the quarter when he was sandwiched between two defenders and his head slammed the turf.

-DiNucci was picked on Pitt's final drive with 30 seconds left in the game and the Wildcats stormed the field in celebration.
+DiNucci was picked on Pitt's final drive with 30 seconds left in the game and the Wildcats would get their kicks from storming the field in a frenzy.

 Conner, who capped a triumphant return from Hodgkin lymphoma, suffered a brutal helmet-to-helmet blow to the head late in the first half and did not return.
 Unlike some draft prospects, Conner played the bowl game even though he decided to skip his senior season and declare for the NFL draft.
 The 6-foot-2, 240-pound Conner, who had 1,060 yards rushing and 20 total touchdowns entering the game, was far from a sure-fire early NFL pick.

 ''One of the defenders turned around and went for him, I guess, instead of going for the ball.
-Kind of interesting,'' Pitt coach Pat Narduzzi said.
+Kind of interesting,'' Narduzzi said.

 Conner was stuffed when he tried to go over the top on a failed fourth-down try in the first quarter.